azerella/adamzerella.com/README.md

 # Deployment

-This project is automatically deployed to a [Bitnami Apache](https://docs.bitnami.com/virtual-machine/components/apache/) container hosted on [AWS Lightsail](https://aws.amazon.com/lightsail/).
-The automatic deployment (CI) is done with `CircleCi` watching the master branch.
+~~This project is automatically deployed to a [Bitnami Apache](https://docs.bitnami.com/virtual-machine/components/apache/) container hosted on [AWS Lightsail](https://aws.amazon.com/lightsail/).
+The automatic deployment (CI) is done with `CircleCi` watching the master branch.~~ This project automatically deploys to [Netlify](https://www.netlify.com/), watching the master branch.

 # License